qlae/csci-330-ProgrammingAssignment1/README.md

 ## Setup and Installation

-This mini-project should be forked.
-Forking the repo will create a copy on your own  GitHub repo.
-Once the repo is forked, you can clone **YOUR** repo using PyCharm.
+This mini-project should be forked through <a href="https://classroom.github.com/a/wK-wgtb6">GitHub classroom</a>.
+If you are reading this README.md, then you have already forked this Repo and set up the project on GitHub Classroom.
+You can now clone **YOUR** repo using PyCharm.
 Submission entails committing and pushing your changes to your repo.

 ## Introduction